“I Can’t Deal! How Can I Cope With This Loss?”

 I often find myself thinking of the way my friend made me laugh.
 She was a character and the life of the party.
 Her spirit was contagious and her soft gentle voice comforted me.
 I cherish every memory I had with her and my random thoughts tend to always start with a tear, but end with a smile on my face.

 In disappointment, such as a loss of a job or relationship, it’s good to know you gave it your best and wouldn’t change anything if you had to do it again.
 If you have breath in your body, time gives you an opportunity to try again.
 If you are no longer talking to your friend or family member, you still have time to make it right – time to make better moments and memories.

-Having a support system is important to your ongoing journey as the days, weeks and months go on after a loss.
-Allow those who are concerned about you to care for you.
+Having a support system is important to your ongoing journey as the days, weeks, and months go on after a loss.
+Allow those who are concerned about you to care for you; you don’t have to be the strong friend.
 Words of comfort and hope after a loss will acknowledge what you are experiencing.

 Many want you to know they are there for you.
 An occasional text, phone call, or visit is common soon after the loss, but will generally slow down.
 The close family and friends who love you will still be there to support you.
 Some will know what to say, and others just want to be there for you.
 Take comfort in this and know that if they don’t reach out to you, they are praying for you and thinking about you.

 Even with divorce, grieving a long-term relationship creates emotions similar to a death, and one experiencing this type of loss should go through these steps as well.
 Your hopes and dreams of the past are no more.
 But, certainly, having supportive and comforting people in your life will help tremendously with your coping process.
 As you heal, you will hope and dream again.

 God wants you whole and complete, mentally and emotionally, so be sure to spend some alone time to reflect, relax and take care of yourself.